dib-lab/elvers/docs/under_the_hood.md

 # Under the Hood

 `elvers` runs snakemake rules in workflows that are highly customizeable.
-The user chooses a tool or workflow, and `./run_elvers` aggregates all of the default parameters for that tool or workflow, build end-stage target files, and passes this information into the snakefile.
+The user chooses a tool or workflow, and `elvers` aggregates all of the default parameters for that tool or workflow, build end-stage target files, and passes this information into the snakefile.
 Snakemake then builds a DAG of the workflow and runs the workflow in an automated manner.

 ## Program Rules